 Whether you are a homeowner or a tenant, check your municipality’s zoning bylaws to see if they permit the use of your dwelling for these purposes.
 This is particularly important if you will have clients coming to your home to consult with you and/or to purchase goods.
 Zoning bylaws can also be specific in restricting activity.
 You may be permitted the use of the dwelling as a psychiatrist’s office, but not as a hair stylist’s salon.

 If you are a tenant, you must also check your lease, which may prohibit you from carrying on a business from the premises you are renting.
 These issues are especially relevant if you are a tenant in an apartment building.
 Check your lease and the building’s rules and regulations.

-If you reside in a condominium, whether as the owner or a tenant, you must also clarify whether the condominium’s declaration, bylaws and/or rules and regulations permit you to carry on any type of business from the condominium unit.
+If you reside in a condominium, whether as the owner or a tenant, in addition to checking zoning bylaws, you must also clarify whether the condominium’s declaration, bylaws and/or rules and regulations permit you to carry on any type of business from the condominium unit.
 For the most part, any business or service involving clients and customers coming to your unit in a condominium will be prohibited.

 After registering the business name, one of the next steps is to open a business account with your financial institution.
 Make an appointment with an appropriate banking official ahead of time, rather than just walking into the branch without having an appointment.

 If you are running a business, your obligation to pay HST is triggered once your business revenues, be they in the form of sales of goods, or billings for the provisions of services, exceeds $30,000 annually.
 At this point you are required to register for an HST number and charge, collect and remit GST/HST to the Canada Revenue Agency on a regular basis.

 Depending on the nature of the goods you sell and the services you provide, you may be required to charge, collect and remit provincial sales taxes as well.